Diverse Shintoist pratices of daily life

 It is only after the arrival of Buddhism in Japan, and the tumultuous history of these two cults, that Japan decided to put an end to the word religion: 宗教 shukyo.
 This term appeared during the 19th century to name other religions, period when Shinto became the State cult.
 More than a century later, this "religion" still reigns in the country, sitting next to Buddhism, the two of them mutually influencing each other.
 And yet its history was turbulent: the American army, during WWII, tried to destroy Shinto as this cult explained, according to them, the will of Japanese people to die for their country.

 Shinto is a positive religion celebrating life and family, therefore weddings happen during a Shinto ceremony.
-Buddhism takes care of funerals; in Shintoism, funerary ceremonies are very simple as there is no after-death life nor reincarnation.
-The deceased person becomes an ancestor and an altar is dedicated to him in the family house, where members offer prayers and offerings.
+Buddhism takes care of funerals; in Shintoism, funerary ceremonies are very simple: The deceased person becomes an ancestor and an altar is dedicated to him in the family house, where members offer prayers and offerings.
 This altar is called 神棚 kamidana and is usually oriented towards the East or the South, where it will receive more light.
 We can easily make the difference between a Shinto altar and a Buddhist one as the first is higher and ornamented with a paper garland called gohei, while the latter possesses doors.
 The kamidana is also dedicated to worshipping a home god.

 Shintoism does not have weekly rites such as Sundays mass for Christians, but rather annual celebrations and punctual rites done on demand.
 Among festivals, rituals and gestures, we can think of:

 - Dosojin matsuri: fire festival held on January 15th, following the new year where decorations used on December 31st are burned in bonfires.
 The goal is to appeal luck for the coming year and to predict if the year will be fruitful or less lucky.